Working with Your Care Team

 What are the complications and risks of anesthesia?

 The most common complication is nausea and vomiting.
 However, multiple modalities are being used to decrease the incidence of nausea and vomiting and are quite effective.
 While the risks of complications from anesthesia will never be completely eliminated, we do everything we can to minimize them.
-Your anesthesiologist will be available to answer any questions you have.
+Your anesthesia provider will be available to answer any questions you have.

-To help anesthesiologists to provide the best and safest patient care possible, national standards have been developed by the American Society of Anesthesiologists to enhance the safety and quality of anesthesia.
+To help clinicians to provide the best and safest patient care possible, national standards have been developed by the American Society of Anesthesiologists to enhance the safety and quality of anesthesia.
 Specific standards have been developed regarding patient care before surgery, basic methods of monitoring patients during surgery, patient care during recovery, and for anesthesia in obstetrics.
 New standards continue to be developed to further ensure patient safety.

 Please Note: The information provided on this website does not take the place of consultation with one’s physician.
 The advice given does not establish a physician-patient relationship.